alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 **Previously in the series**: *List is a monad (Part 1)* and *Monads in C# (Part 2): Result*

 This article builds on the previous two.
-In those articles, the functions passed to `Map` and `FlatMap` were mostly pure.
-A pure function depends only on its explicit inputs: given the same arguments, it produces the same result regardless of external state or invocation history.
+Earlier in the series, many of the small teaching examples passed pure functions to `Map` and `FlatMap`, although Part 2 already mixed in repository lookups and pragmatic mutation.
+A pure function depends only on its explicit inputs: given the same arguments, it produces the same result, and calling it causes no side effects.

-This article is about what changes when running an operation can itself affect what later code or the outside world observes.
+This article is about what changes when the act of running an operation can change what later code or the outside world observes, even when the explicit inputs stay the same.

 ```csharp
 public static int Add(int x, int y)